OctagonAI/octagon-mcp-server/README.md

    - Name: "octagon-mcp" (or your preferred name)
    - Type: "command"
    - Command: `env OCTAGON_API_KEY=your-octagon-api-key npx -y octagon-mcp`
-5. Restart Claude Desktop for the changes to take effect

 > If you are using Windows and are running into issues, try `cmd /c "set OCTAGON_API_KEY=your-octagon-api-key && npx -y octagon-mcp"`